 Other Alcohol Beverages

-Of course, there's nothing to say that you can't enjoy a cold brew with your Chinese food.
+Of course, there's nothing to say that you can't enjoy a cold brew or cocktail with your Chinese food.
 Beer is especially suited to spicier dishes, and, unlike wine, Chinese beer -- especially Tsing Tao -- is readily obtainable.
 Or you can stick with your own personal favorite.
-Cocktail aficionados, on the other hand, may want to try some of these favorite Chinese alcoholic concoctions.
 Kan Pei! ("Bottoms up").